Loading Web-Font TeX/Main/Regular

 3. Log Concavity

-Let $\mathcal{L}\text{-}\mathcal{P}$ denote the class of functions which are locally uniform limits of polynomials having only real zeros, and let the class of functions in $\mathcal{L}\text{-}\mathcal{P}$ which have only non-negative Maclaurin coefficients be denoted $\mathcal{L}\text{-}\mathcal{P}^+$.
+Let \mathcal{L}\text{-}\mathcal{P} denote the class of functions which are locally uniform limits of polynomials having only real zeros, and let the class of functions in \mathcal{L}\text{-}\mathcal{P} which have only non-negative Maclaurin coefficients be denoted \mathcal{L}\text{-}\mathcal{P}^+.

 1. Problem 3.1.

 1. Remark.
-[D. Karp] I have proved the case $\alpha=\beta=1$ and formulated a number of generalizations of this conjecture in http://arxiv.org/abs/1203.1482
+[D. Karp] I have proved the case \alpha=\beta=1 and formulated a number of generalizations of this conjecture in http://arxiv.org/abs/1203.1482

 • The following conjecture of (McNamara et al.) was proved by P. Brändén.
-Let $p(x):=\sum_{k=0}^n a_k x^k$, with $a_{-1}:=a_{n+1}:=0$.
-If $p\in\mathcal{L}\text{-}\mathcal{P}^+$, then \[\sum_{k=0}^n \left|\begin{array}{cc} a_k & a_{k+1} \\ a_{k-1} & a_{k} \end{array}\right|x^k \in\mathcal{L}\text{-}\mathcal{P}.\] S. Fisk generalized this statement to polynomials with coefficients formed from the determinants of $3\times 3$ matrices in the conjecture below.
+Let p(x):=\sum_{k=0}^n a_k x^k, with a_{-1}:=a_{n+1}:=0.
+If p\in\mathcal{L}\text{-}\mathcal{P}^+, then \sum_{k=0}^n \left|\begin{array}{cc} a_k & a_{k+1} \\ a_{k-1} & a_{k} \end{array}\right|x^k \in\mathcal{L}\text{-}\mathcal{P}.

 Conjecture 3.2.

-[Fisk] If $p\in\mathcal{L}\text{-}\mathcal{P}^+$, then \[\sum_{k=0}^n \left|\begin{array}{ccc} a_k & a_{k+1} & a_{k+2} \\ a_{k-1} & a_k & a_{k+1}\\ a_{k-2} & a_{k-1} & a_k\end{array}\right|x^k\in\mathcal{L}\text{-}\mathcal{P}^+.\]
+[Fisk] If p\in\mathcal{L}\text{-}\mathcal{P}^+, then \sum_{k=0}^n \left|\begin{array}{ccc} a_k & a_{k+1} & a_{k+2} \\ a_{k-1} & a_k & a_{k+1}\\ a_{k-2} & a_{k-1} & a_k\end{array}\right|x^k\in\mathcal{L}\text{-}\mathcal{P}^+.

 • Problem 3.3.

-[D. Karp] Let $\{\phi_k(x)\}_{k=0}^\infty$ and $\{f_k\}_{k=0}^\infty$ be log-concave.
-When is $\sum f_k\phi_k(x)$ log-concave ?
+[D. Karp] Let \{\phi_k(x)\}_{k=0}^\infty and \{f_k\}_{k=0}^\infty be log-concave.
+When is \sum f_k\phi_k(x) log-concave ?

 Cite this as: AimPL: Stability and hyperbolicity, available at http://aimpl.org/hyperbolicpoly.